-Administrative Message to Students & Parents
+Administrative Message to Students and Parents

-The purpose of this handbook is to inform students and families about Highlands High School policies, procedures, and practices for the 2022-2023 school year.
+The purpose of this handbook is to inform students and families about the Highlands High School polices, procedures, and practices for the 2023-24 school year.

 The information in this document has been derived from legal requirements and sound educational practices.
-Accordingly, our school will be organized in such a way as to provide maximum opportunity for an orderly educational environment where all students will excel.
+Accordingly, our school will be organized in such a way to provide maximum opportunity for an orderly educational environment where all students will excel.
 We hope that we can work together in a spirit of cooperation.

 As you become further acquainted with Highlands High School, we encourage you to respect its ideals and to take pride in calling it your school.
-Please take advantage of all we have to offer.
+Please take advantage of all that we have to offer.

-We look forward to working with you during this school year.
+We look forward to working with you during the school year.